sigasi/sigasi_insights/content/manual/documentation.md

 The result is saved in the `sigasi-doc` folder in the root of your project.

-Since Sigasi Studio 2.27 this export also saves the DocBook source code, if you have a {{< xprt >}} license.
+Since Sigasi 2.27 this export also saves the DocBook source code, if you have a {{< xprt >}} license.
 This enables you to customize the pdf generation flow to your liking.
 Users without a {{< xprt >}} License can also export a pdf, but it will contain a watermark.

 All errors are logged to the console view.